Abdominal Wall Hernias

 Incisional Hernia

-Incisional hernia may be caused by the scar if you have had abdominal surgery.
+Incisional hernia occur at the site of a scar if you have had previous abdominal surgery.
 Tissue protrudes through a previous surgical wound, which becomes structurally weak.

 Umbilical Hernia